 Pauktuutit, as the national voice of Inuit women in Canada, has a key role to play in promoting greater progress in priority areas for Inuit women and children’s health and well-being.
 Our ability to do so depends heavily on partnerships across government departments, key funders, Inuit community groups and other stakeholder organizations.

-Pauktuutit continues to undertake its health policy and programming work, with increasing need to invest in capacity to advance Inuit women’s health priorities by providing advocacy for services needed and developing consistent policy that unifies the voice of Inuit women to achieve equitable and just health outcomes for Inuit women, children and families.
+Pauktuutit continues to undertake its programming work, with an increasing need to invest in capacity to advance Inuit women’s priorities by providing advocacy for services needed and just outcomes for Inuit women, children, and families.